 The most logical solution to the problem of countries forming so many RTAs is to stop/ban them.
 Can banning of RTAs lead to multilateral trade liberalisation?

-d) The figure above depicts pyramidal design of WTO member states.33 The current situation is arguably different.
+d) The figure above depicts the pyramidal design of WTO member states.
+The current situation is arguably different.

-The abovementioned economists have given many reasons supporting the claim that RTAs are a stumbling block for multilateral liberalisation by stating effects like the spaghetti bowl effect and the domino effect.
+The above mentioned economists have given many reasons supporting the claim that RTAs are a stumbling block for multilateral liberalization by stating effects like the spaghetti bowl effect and the domino effect.
 They also state reasons why hegemonic countries will prefer entering into RTAs and not support multilateral trade.
 The impact and influence which RTAs have on multilateralism cannot be ignored.

 This essay shows how RTA is going against the principles of WTO, i.e multilateral free trade.
 It is evident through the Doha Rounds, that there is a lack of political will to take a step towards multilateral free trade.
 Unless and until, this political fatigue is overcome, observing the current trend, it can be easily concluded that countries will enter into RTAs.